alefred/armor-greave/README.md

 # armor-greave
-Infrastructure as code example for deploy in azure
+Infrastructure as code example for demos in azure
-#GlobalAzureLima